Skip to content

 Family-friendly things to do at Gunby Estate, Hall and Gardens

-Gunby Estate is the perfect place for families.
+Gunby Estate is a wonderful place for families to spend time together.
 With eight acres of Victorian walled gardens, sweeping lawns and beautiful flowers, there is an endless amount of family fun to be had and plenty for kids to explore.

 Planning your family visit

-• 8 acres of gardens to explore, with seasonal colour and quiet corners
+• Eight acres of gardens to explore, full of seasonal colour and quiet corners

-• Self-led family trails and space for little ones to play
+• Self-led family trails and plenty of space for little ones to play

-• Dogs welcome on short leads in gardens and parkland
+• Dogs welcome on short leads in the gardens and parkland

-• Hall open with three floors of history and volunteer guides
+• The Hall open with three floors of history, brought to life by knowledgeable volunteer guides

-• Tea-room in the old stables serving light lunches, cakes and drinks
+• Tea-room in the old stables serving light lunches, cakes and hot and cold drinks

-• Sensory bags available to borrow – just ask when you arrive
+• Sensory bags available to borrow, just ask the team when you arrive

-• Wheelchair available to borrow (call ahead to reserve)
+• Wheelchair available to borrow (please call ahead to reserve)

 • Step-free routes and accessible parking available

-• Transfer buggy available to shuttle visitors who may find the walk along Lime Tree Avenue difficult – adapted to accommodate a wheelchair
+• Transfer buggy available to shuttle visitors along Lime Tree Avenue, adapted to accommodate wheelchairs

-• Check the website for seasonal events and updates before you travel
+• Before you travel, please check the website for seasonal events and the latest updates to help you make the most of your day.

 You might also be interested in